Copenhagen Parks and Gardens: Top 10 Places to Relax

 There are plenty of restaurants and several bars at Bakken, so you won’t go hungry.

-It seems incredible that Bakken, an amusement park, is inside a UNESCO forest surrounded by a deer park.
+It seems incredible that Bakken, an amusement park, is inside a UNESCO forest surrounded by the deer park.
 But they co-exist together, and it has worked for hundreds of years.
 You don’t need to walk far to escape the noise of Bakken and enjoy the peace of the deer park.

 There are plenty of toilets inside Bakken.